ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```
 Pattern can be a Javascript Date object (some specific time point) - in this case only it will be triggered only one time.

 If start or end times for a schedule are needed, this could also be implemented with usage of an object.
-In this scenario the object has the properties:
+In this scenario, the object has the properties:
 - `start`
 - `end`
 - `rule`